Trung28899/BlockChain-Course-1/Blockchain API/README.md

      +, backend/pubsub.py > look for broadcast_block()
      +, backend/app/init.py > see route_blockchain_mine()

-   - In order to see how it works, open 3 different temrinals, cd to the correct folder:
+   - In order to see how it works, open 3 different temrinals, cd to the correct folder.
+STEPS TO TEST OUTPUT:
      +, 1st terminal, run: `$ python3 -m backend.app`

      +, 2nd terminal, run a peer instance: `$ export PEER=True && python3 -m backend.app`